George C. Werner

 Construction

-Chris is the chair of the firm’s Construction Industry Group.
-In this role, Chris leads the dozens of attorneys who practice in all areas related to construction.
-Chris works with several homebuilders and developers on all facets of project development from acquisition to forming planned communities and home sales.
-Chris counsels homebuilders and remodelers on matters including contracts, compliance with the Pennsylvania Home Improvement Consumer Protection Act (HICPA), and related litigation.
+Chris works with homebuilders and developers on all facets of project development from acquisition to forming planned communities and home sales.
+He counsels homebuilders and remodelers on matters including contracts, compliance with the Pennsylvania Home Improvement Consumer Protection Act (HICPA), and related litigation.
 He also has experience representing clients in construction code matters, including interpretation and responding to alleged code violations.

 MEMBERSHIPS